malminhas/trains/README.md

 trains.js
 ---------
-node.js version built using promise flow where code is daisy-chained in consecutive `.then()` method calls on promises and a `payload` object progressively added to along the way.
+`node.js` version built using promise flow where code is daisy-chained in consecutive `.then()` method calls on promises and a `payload` object progressively added to along the way.
 This allows a faster response than in the Python case where all the calls are made in serial.
 However, the responses aren't currently time-ordered.
 It's possible to improve the promise flow so that all output is deferred to the end when `payload` has completed and can be sorted.
 That is tackled in the async-await version of the code:
 ```
 $ node trains.js -h
 trains.js
 ---------
 Usage:
-  trains.js <from> <to> <dest_name>
+  trains.js <from> <to>
   trains.js -h | --help
   trains.js --version